 Tauranga has plenty of parks and reserves that are perfect for exercising dogs.
 If your dog is likely to cause danger, distress or a nuisance, it must be kept on a leash.
-Please be mindful of our dog-free zones.
+Also, please be mindful of our no dog and on-leash areas.

 When walking your dog, make sure you have a lead with you and attach it if you are approaching another dog, animal or person.
 It's your responsibility to ensure you have control of your dog at all times.

-Please remember to always take a plastic bag with you to pick up after your dog.
+Please remember to always take a plastic bag with you and pick up after your dog.

-Dogs are able to be exercised in any park, reserve, beach or public area across Tauranga, except in areas identified as prohibited (see below).
+Dogs can be exercised off-leash in any park, reserve, beach or public area across Tauranga, except in areas identified as on-leash or prohibited (see below).

-Dog walks – where to walk your dog (353kb pdf)
+Dog walks – where to walk your dog (252kb pdf)

 - Matua Salt Marsh

-- In the Papamoa dune wilderness area between Papamoa Domain and Taylor Road
+- Papamoa Dune Wilderness Area between Papamoa Domain and Taylors Road

-There are some areas in Tauranga where you are not allowed to take your dog, either because of ecological sensitivities or because they are used intensively by the public.
+There are some areas in Tauranga where you are not allowed to take your dog, either because of ecological sensitivities or because the area is used intensively by the public.
 These areas include:

 - Pilot Bay from Mauao to Salisbury Avenue